 Water quality in Central Asia

-The United Nations Development Account has made funding available to UNECE for a project to improve cooperation and policy related to water quality in Central Asia.
+The United Nations Development Account made funding available to UNECE for a project to improve cooperation and policy related to water quality in Central Asia.
 The project was implemented in 2009-2012 in cooperation with the Regional Environmental Centre for Central Asia (CAREC).
 Project objectives included the establishment of establish common principles for measurement, exchange of information and joint assessment on shared water resources.
 As the water quality monitoring has seriously deteriorated since the early 1990s, it is a challenge to establish a basic monitoring network.
 The development of more efficient national policies, including the standards and principles applied in the permitting of environmentally harmful activities, were other key aspects of the project.
 A project report and an external evaluation are available.
-More detailed information can be found here.
+More detailed information can be found here (Russian).

 Strengthening cooperation on hydrology and environment between Afghanistan and Tajikistan in the upper Amu Darya River basin

 UNECE is supporting Afghanistan and Tajikistan in the development of hydrology and environment cooperation in the upper Amu Darya basin.
 From Afghanistan the Ministry for Water and Energy and the National Environmental Protection Agency, and from the Tajik side the Committee for Environmental Protection and Tajik Hydromet are project partners.
-On the basis of existing bilateral agreements the two countries will strengthen their cooperation and information exchange.
+On the basis of existing bilateral agreements the two countries are strengthening their cooperation and information exchange.
 The Russian Federation and Finland are providing funding for the project.

 The project facilitates the establishment of long-term cooperation between the two countries on hydrology and environment.
 The aim is also to improve the understanding and access to information about the water resources and environmental conditions in the upper Amu Darya basin to relevant stakeholder in the whole basin.
 More details on project activities can be found here.
 A Visual Atlas for Cooperation providing a background to the opportunities of cooperation is found here.
 A series of cartoons explaining cooperation areas and actors was produced and is available in 4 languages.